camelo-cruz/camelo-cruz/README.md

-  My name is **Alejandra Camelo Cruz** and I'm a **Linguist**, currently studying my Master's degrees in **Computational Science** and **Cognitive Systems** at the University of Potsdam.
+  My name is **Alejandra Camelo Cruz** and I'm a **Linguist**, currently studying my Master's degree in **Computational Science** at the University of Potsdam.
 I am interested in NLP, Computational Linguistics, applications of Computational Science to Linguistics, General Linguistics and minoritized languages.
 I am also in charge of the computer base pre and postprocessing of the experiments in the [LeibnizDream](https://leibnizdream.eu) project of the [Leibniz Institute General Linguistics (ZAS)](https://www.leibniz-zas.de/de/) in Berlin, Germany.
 - 📫 How to reach me: camelo.cruz@leibniz-zas.de

 ## ⚙️ Technologies & Tools